Roosterbear/tips/google-coursera/ciberseguridad.md

 __Signature Analysis__

-> A detection method used to find events of interest
+> A detection method used to find events of interest (By patterns)

 __RULES__